DE-RSE/de-rse.github.io/README.md

 `menulang` determines the language of the main menu as displayed on the post page (default: `en`).
 The language menu items ("Deutsch", "English") link back to the blog index page in the respective language.

-## Deploy

-There should only be two production branches in this repository: `master` and `gh-pages`.

-All content work is done on `master`, `gh-pages` should only serve the site.

-In order to deploy the site after a change, checkout `master` (if you haven't already), and do the following.

-	jekyll clean
-    jekyll build
-    git subtree push --prefix _site/ origin gh-pages

-This will push the `_site` directory (i.e., the actual contents) to the `gh-pages` branch and will kick off the build on GitHub.